8 Day Rongai Route

-This Rongai 8 Day trip begins in Marangu when you arrive on day 1 at Kilimanjaro Mountain Resort.
+he 8 day Rongai route begins in Moshi when you arrive on day 1 at your lodge.
 The climb begins at the remote, northern side of Kilimanjaro, near the Kenyan border.
 We hike through a true wilderness area towards the jagged Mawenzi Peak, then cross a barren desert saddle, before climbing up Kibo’s eastern crater wall.

-The Rongai route is a more gradual ascent, and is therefore preferred by those with little or no backpacking experience, but is equally enjoyable for even the most hardened trekkers.
-With only six days on the mountain, and only 4.5 days before the summit climb, there is little time for altitude acclimatization.
+The Rongai route is a more gradual ascent and is therefore preferred by those with little or no backpacking experience.
+However, it is equally enjoyable for even the most hardened trekkers.
+With only six days on the mountain and only 4.5 days before the summit climb, there is little time for altitude acclimatization.
 This route ascends quickly and steady.
 It is recommended for climbers who lack the time to spend more days on the mountain.

-Arrive anytime at Kilimanjaro Mountain Resort in Marangu, Tanzania.
-With prior arrangement, airport pick up and private transfers to Kilimanjaro Mountain Resort are available from Kilimanjaro International Airport (JRO), or simply make your own way by taxi.
-We will gather in the evening for a pre-climb briefing and an equipment check.
+Try to arrive at your lodge in Moshi before 3 PM the day before your climb.
+With prior arrangement, an airport pick-up to your lodge is available from Kilimanjaro International Airport (JRO), or simply make your own way by taxi.
+We will gather in the afternoon for a pre-climb briefing and an equipment check.
 We will also confirm you have the appropriate mandatory medical coverage and travel insurance.

-We start the final and most demanding part of the climb by torchlight around 1 a.m.
-We plod very slowly in the darkness on a switchback trail through loose volcanic scree to reach the crater rim at Gillman’s Point (18,600 ft).
-We rest here for a short time to enjoy the spectacular sunrise over Mawenzi.
-Those who are still feeling strong can make the three-hour round trip to Uhuru Peak (19,345 ft), passing close to the spectacular glaciers and ice cliffs that still occupy most of the summit area.
-The descent to Kibo Hut (15,400 ft) is surprisingly fast and, after some refreshments, we continue the descent to Horombo Huts (12,200 ft).
-[11-15 hours walking]
+At 1 am, you will start the final and most demanding part of the climb by headlamp.
+You’ll plod very slowly in the darkness on a switchback trail through loose volcanic scree to reach the crater rim at Gillman’s Point (18,600 ft).
+We will stop here for a short time to enjoy the spectacular sunrise over Mawenzi.
+Those who are still feeling strong can make the three-hour round trip to Uhuru Peak (19,341 ft).
+Along the way, you’ll pass close to the spectacular glaciers and ice cliffs that still occupy most of the summit area.
+The descent to Kibo Hut (15,400 ft) is surprisingly fast.
+After some refreshments, we will continue the descent to Horombo Huts (12,200 ft).

 After breakfast, we can arrange for a private transfer or taxi to Kilimanjaro International Airport (JRO).